TEMPEST 2 vs. Venty: Butane vs Electric Vaporizer

 The TEMPEST 2 is shaped by its butane convection design.
 No battery, around 35 seconds to heat, and a ceiling of 290°C make it feel manual from the start.
 The Venty is more automated, easier to repeat and far more relaxed in normal daily use.

 Daily convenience heavily favours the Venty.
-One button, app support, dosing capsules and a huge market presence make it easy to LIVE with.
+One button, app support, dosing capsules and a huge market presence make it easy to live with.
 The TEMPEST 2 asks for a torch, timing and some tolerance for ritual.

 Who should choose which device?